LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 >
 ```
 #### 4. $lt Operator
 You can use the $lt operator to retrieve the documents where a field’s value is less than the specified value.
-Following statement will fetch the documents where _OrderTotal_ is less than 800.
+The following statement will fetch the documents where _OrderTotal_ is less than 800.
 ```
 >db.orders.find( { OrderTotal: { $lt: 800.00 } } )
 ```